Consumer medicine information

 Symptoms include bouts of anxiety and headaches.
 There may be palpitations (banging of the heart felt in the chest), dizziness, weakness, nausea, vomiting, diarrhoea, dilated pupils, blurry vision, stomach pains and raised blood pressure.

-• you intend to drink alcohol, particularly large amounts, while you are taking ASPEN METHADONE SYRUP
+• you intend to drink alcohol, particularly large amounts, while you are taking ASPEN METHADONE SYRUP.

-Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

 Some of the medicines that may interfere with this medicine include: